semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 #### References

-References help to define specific rulesets for languages, libraries, and frameworks that are available in <a href="https://semgrep.dev/explore">Semgrep Registry</a>.
-See the references in the following two rules:
+References help provide more context to a developer on what the issue is, and how to remediate the vulnerability, see examples below:

 - A rule that is finding an issue in React: <LinkToRegistryRule ruleId="typescript.react.security.audit.react-href-var.react-href-var" />
     ```